Better Land Use

 Change in Delta is Inevitable

-- needs of private car users put first
+- needs of private car users are put first

 - gradual densification is opposed in order to create scarcity/exclusivity

 - single detached houses on 70% of land while multi-unit residences forced into a sliver of the available land